Serious Request: Sweden: Musikhjälpen 2009

-Musikhjälpen 2009 was held from 14–20 December in Gothenburg.
+Musikhjälpen 2009 was held from 14 to 20 December in Gothenburg.
 The appeal was again broadcast around the clock on the Internet at SVT Play and on SR P3, and telecast (time permitting) on SVT2.
 Hosts were Ametist Azordegan, Christer Lundberg and Jason Diakité (Timbuktu).
 The theme of the 144-hour show was Din musik stoppar malaria (Your music stops malaria) and it raised a total of 5,748,442 SEK (or €552,425).

 Switzerland: Jeder Rappen zählt

-In 2009, an appeal with the slogan Jeder Rappen zählt — "every (Swiss) penny counts" — was held for the first time in Bern, aimed at German-speaking Switzerland.
+In 2009, an appeal with the slogan Jeder Rappen zählt—"every (Swiss) penny counts"—was held for the first time in Bern, aimed at German-speaking Switzerland.
 In the glass house were Radio SRF 3 DJs Mario Torriani, Nik Hartmann and Judith Wernli.
-In total, CHF 9,348,113 (or €4,699,410) was raised to fight malaria, using the moniker Gemeinsam gegen Malaria (Together against malaria.).
+In total, CHF 9,348,113 (or €4,699,410) was raised to fight malaria, using the moniker Gemeinsam gegen Malaria (Together against malaria).

 Kenya: Serious Request 2009

 Ghetto Radio's broadcast of Stop Malaria, Play the Music in Nairobi was violently interrupted on 23 December, when its glass house was hit by a tropical rainstorm.
 However nobody was injured; the DJs were taken to a hotel where they continued to refuse food.
 They resumed broadcast the next day after the glass house was repaired.
-Contrary to their 2008 effort, this time fundraising was an objective, however the achieved result was not made public.
+Contrary to their 2008 effort, this time fundraising was an objective; however, the achieved result was not made public.